 - Contact lenses, unless specified otherwise, are not allowed in places with high heat or light exposure.

-- Any instance of laser beams must be met with laser protection goggles.
+- Any instance of laser beams is met with laser protection goggles.

 Important point: OSHA applies across the US, but there are often additional regulations that apply state by state.
 Be sure to learn of your states safety regulations.